dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 }
 ```

-In particular, we assign the *Domain* value to the *Authority* key and the application URL to the *Audience* key.
+You will have to assign the *Domain* value to the *Authority* key and the application URL to the *Audience* key.

 Then we change the *ConfigureServices()* method in *Startup.cs* file as follows: